Padre Dam achieve open and honest dialogue with staff

 The results

-Using water industry terminology, they personalized their intranet by naming it the “Stream,” and that’s just one piece of their “Pipeline” (their Workforce Partnership philosophy that encourages broad-based participation in the organization’s decision-making processes).
+Using water industry terminology, they personalized their platform by naming it the “Stream,” and that’s just one piece of their “Pipeline” (their Workforce Partnership philosophy that encourages broad-based participation in the organization’s decision-making processes).

 Overall, the Pipeline consists of: